black15/Fatcat/README.md

 # ✓ Fatcat
 FATCAT is a simple inforamtion ghatring tool created with python3
 # ✓ requirements :
-You only need python3 to run this script
+1 .You only need python3 to run this script

 If you don't have python3 download it by this commands :

 sudo apt-get install python3

+2 . requests

+pip install requests

 # ✓ Useage :
 git clone https://github.com/DjebbarAnon/Fatcat.git